Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Secure Data Market

 \subsubsection{The Trustworthy Influence Protocol (TIP)}

-Leveraging the secure arithmetic properties of CKKS, we propose the Trustworthy Influence Protocol (TIP), as shown in figure~\ref{fig:fhe}.
+Leveraging the secure arithmetic properties of CKKS, we propose the Trustworthy Influence Protocol (TIP), as shown in \Cref{fig:fhe}.
 The protocol involves three entities: the Buyer (who holds the model and evaluation set), the Seller (who holds the candidate data), and an untrusted Broker (who performs the computation).
-The protocol proceeds in four sequential phases: